twitter/wordpress/readme.txt

 Twitter widgets and buttons load Twitter's widgets.js library through the WordPress JavaScript queue.
 Read more about [how Twitter for Websites widgets respect user privacy](https://dev.twitter.com/web/overview/privacy).

-Twitter advertising trackers are only included on the page when invoked by the site using the `twitter_tracking` shortcode.
+Twitter advertising trackers are only included on the page when invoked by the site using the `twitter_tracking` shortcode or placing the Twitter advertising shortcode in a widget area.
 Read more about [Twitter's policies for conversion tracking and tailored audiences products](https://support.twitter.com/articles/20171365-policies-for-conversion-tracking-and-tailored-audiences).

 == Screenshots ==

 1. Settings screen.
 Customize Tweet and Timeline color schemes including background, text colors, and borders.
 Attribute site content to a Twitter account.
 Automatically include Tweet buttons alongside your post content.
 2. Post editor meta box.
 Define custom Tweet text, hashtags, and Twitter Card data.
 3. Embed single Tweets, Tweets with video templates, multiple Tweets in a grid format, Twitter Moments, and Vines.

-== Installation ==

-1. Add the Twitter plugin to your WordPress installation
-1. Activate the plugin through the 'Plugins' menu in WordPress